Coiot/silly-kitty/content/the-village-spay-neuter-clinic-information.md

 +++
 In collaboration with the Friends of Prairie Grove Pound, we sponsor monthly/bi-monthly low cost spay/neuter clinics for cats.

 At this time, this page is strictly informative for scheduled participants for the **SATURDAY, JULY 11, 2020** clinic date.

-(**NOTE:**  This is currently the ONLY scheduled clinic date, and it is booked.
-We will announce future clinic dates on our Facebook page once they are available.)

 **BASIC INSTRUCTIONS**: